jrcain-usgs/asc-public-docs/docs/getting-started/using-isis-first-steps/introduction-to-isis.md

 Parameter arguments are keyword-value pairs, separated by an equals sign `=`.
 They don't start with a dash.

-Parametes set the input data, processing settings, and where to save output.
+Parameters set the input data, processing settings, and where to save output.

 ```sh title="Running lowpass with 4 parameter arguments"
 lowpass from=f431a63.lev1_cln.cub to=f431a63.lev1_cln_lpf3x3.cub lines=3 samples=3